Judy Garland: 1947–1950: Last MGM motion pictures

 When Garland's suspension was over, she was summoned back to work.
-She performed two songs as a guest in the Rodgers and Hart biopic Words and Music (1948), which was her last appearance with Mickey Rooney.
+She performed two songs as a guest in the Rodgers and Hart biopic Words and Music (1948), which was her last screen appearance with Mickey Rooney.
 Despite the all-star cast, Words and Music barely broke even at the box office.

 Having regained her strength during her suspension, Garland was able to return to MGM in the fall of 1948 to replace June Allyson in the musical film In the Good Old Summertime (1949) co-starring Van Johnson.
 Although Garland was sometimes late arriving at the studio during the making of this picture, she managed to complete it five days ahead of schedule.
-Her daughter Liza made her film debut at the age of two and a half at the end of the film.
+Her daughter Liza made her film debut at the age of two-and-a-half at the end of the film.
 In the Good Old Summertime was enormously successful at the box office.

 Garland was then cast in the film adaptation of Annie Get Your Gun in the title role of Annie Oakley.
-She was nervous at the prospect of taking on a role strongly identified with Ethel Merman, anxious about appearing in an unglamorous part after breaking from juvenile parts for several years, and disturbed by her treatment at the hands of director Busby Berkeley.
+She was nervous at the prospect of taking on a role strongly identified with Ethel Merman, anxious about appearing in an unglamorous part after breaking away from juvenile roles for several years, and disturbed by her treatment at the hands of director Busby Berkeley.
 He was disappointed by Garland's lack of effort, attitude, and enthusiasm.
 She complained to Mayer, trying to have Berkeley fired from the feature.
 She began arriving late to the set and sometimes failed to appear at all.
 At this time, she was also undergoing electroconvulsive therapy for depression.
 She was finally fired from the picture on May 10, 1949, and was replaced by Betty Hutton, who stepped in to perform all the musical routines as staged by Robert Alton.

-Garland then underwent an extensive hospital stay at Peter Bent Brigham Hospital in Boston, Massachusetts, where she was weaned off her medication.
-After a while, she was able to eat and sleep normally.
+Garland then entered Peter Bent Brigham Hospital in Boston on May 29, 1949.
+According to biographer Gerald Clarke, doctors put her on a regimen intended to restore her weight and energy, including regular meals and a fixed bedtime, explaining that she had to relearn how to eat and sleep.